ionic-team/ionic-portals/website/docs/reference-live-updates/iOS/data-classes/error.md

 ---
-title: Error
+title: LiveUpdateError
-sidebar_label: "Error"
+sidebar_label: "LiveUpdateError"
 ---

-*These classes are used for the LiveUpdate API from Appflow and not intended to be modified*
+*These data types are used for the LiveUpdate API from Appflow and not intended to be modified*

-## Error Class

 The Error class is used to provide errors about the live update download instance.
-In an Objective-C context, this class is named `IONLiveUpdateError`.

 ### Parameters